Kalyani-Suryawanshi/Task-1/README.md

 # Task-1

-I built a Library Management Database to organize books, authors, members, and borrowing records.
-The goal was to reduce redundancy, ensure data integrity, and make queries like “Which member borrowed which book?” easy.
+I developed a Library Management Database to effectively manage books, authors, members, and borrowing records.
+The primary objectives were to minimize redundancy, maintain data integrity, and facilitate straightforward queries, such as “Which member borrowed which book?”

-🔧 How it Works
+How It Works

-Designed normalized tables (Books, Authors, Members, Borrow, Book_Author).
+- Designed normalized tables: Books, Authors, Members, Borrow, and Book_Author.

-Applied BCNF for efficiency and integrity.
+- Implemented BCNF to enhance efficiency and ensure data integrity.

-Created an ER Diagram to visualize relationships.
+- Created an ER Diagram to illustrate the relationships among the entities.